 You must keep your email and other contact details up to date in your registration information.

 You are responsible for maintaining the security of your password.
 Do not share your password with any other person.
-If your password security may have been breached, change it immediately.
+If there is any reason to believe your password security may have been breached, change it immediately.
 Choose strong passwords and avoid obvious passwords.
 You must notify Frontiers immediately if you believe that unauthorised access has been gained to your account.
-Frontiers is not responsible for any damage suffered by you due to a lack of security on your part.
+Frontiers is not responsible for any damage suffered by you due to insufficient attention to security on your part.

 It is important to keep your personal information up to date.
 Please check it regularly.

 Be aware that your public profile may be viewed by anyone visiting your profile on the Frontiers website, in any country.

 To change your Loop privacy settings, please log in to your account.

 Frontiers is the owner of the frontiersin.org website, the software constituting that website and of all copyright and other intellectual property rights in those assets.

 The owner of each Hosted Journal is the owner of the combination of content of the Website for any Hosted Journal(s) owned by it.
 Frontiers is the owner of the combination of all content on Frontiers Websites, and of the look and feel of its Websites.